zgibberish/rotwood-game-scripts/README.md

-An arcchive of clean game script files from past versions of the game [Rotwood](https://store.steampowered.com/app/2015270/Rotwood/).
+An archive of clean game script files from past versions of the game [Rotwood](https://store.steampowered.com/app/2015270/Rotwood/).

 Files were taken from clean installations of Rotwood.